 If you are considering studying in the UK and you have a spouse and/or children that you would like to join you, it may be possible for them to stay during the duration of your studies in the UK, provided your children are under the age of 18 when they first enter the UK and you meet the requirements as set out by the Home Office.

-If you are applying to bring your spouse or children with you as dependents, and their application is successful, the immigration authorities will normally give them permission to remain in the UK in line with your leave entitlement.
+If you are applying to bring your spouse or children with you as dependents, and their application is successful, the immigration authorities will normally give them permission to remain in the UK for the same length of time as you have been granted.

 For further information on bringing your family to the UK, you may wish to visit the UKCISA website.